allure-framework/allure-csharp/Allure.SpecFlow/README.md

 ---

-The plugin currently supports [SpecFlow](http://specflow.org/) v2.1 - 3.9.*
+The adapter works with [SpecFlow](http://specflow.org/) version 3, starting from 3.9.8.

 ### Quick start

 1. Install the [Allure.SpecFlow](https://www.nuget.org/packages/Allure.SpecFlow)
-nuget package according to your Specflow version.
+Nuget package according to your SpecFlow version.
 2. Add the following entry to your `specflow.json`:
     ```json
     {